3dui-class-s20/s20-a3/README.md

 This is an INDIVIDUAL assignment.

-## Due: Friday March 13th, 11:59am
+## Due: Monday March 23th, 11:59pm

-NOTE: due at 11:59AM, not 11:59PM.
-This is due at noon, not midnight.
-Since people are possibly traveling for the break, I do want to have the assignment due at midnight.
+Originally was going to have this due before spring break, but since some students will be here during the break and will prefer to use the break to do work, I'm making it due after to give you more flexibility.

 ## Name and GT user-id